hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 <div class="figure-label">Fig. 1.D.5</div>

 **Open impellers** are typically used on smaller pumps, axial flow pumps, and for specialty applications such as solids handling pumps.
-They are typically less expensive to manufacture and easier to clean, but become inefficient as the pump wears. **enclosed impellers** are more expensive to manufacture, more difficult to clean, and cannot pump as many types of fluids as open impellers, but they are stronger and experience a much lower decrease in efficiency over the life of the pump. **Semi-open impellers** share some of the advantages and disadvantages of each.
+They are typically less expensive to manufacture and easier to clean but become inefficient as the pump wears. **Enclosed impellers** are more expensive to manufacture, more difficult to clean, and cannot pump as many types of fluids as open impellers, but they are stronger and experience a much lower decrease in efficiency over the life of the pump. **Semi-open impellers** share some of the advantages and disadvantages of each.
 The reason for loss of efficiency in an open or semi-open impeller is that the distance between the vanes and the pump case surface increases over time due to wear.
 This allows for leakage back to suction, reducing efficiency.
 Another benefit of enclosed impellers is that